tlewismedia/pta-gatsby-decap-cms/src/pages/programs/kinder-new-families.md

 ## WHAT IS KINDER CONNECT?

-Description
+Kindergarten Connect is an informational open house event at our school for incoming families.
+You will have a chance to meet our amazing Kindergarten teachers and Principal, see the classrooms, tour the school, and hear all the exciting activities your students will enjoy next year!
+There will be info regarding how to register, before and after school care, school breakfast and lunch, and what a typical school day holds.

-Contact
+The more you learn, the more confident you and your child will feel on the first day of school!
+More general kindergarten information may be found on the [official PPS website](https://www.pps.net/kindergarten).

 ## REGISTER FOR KINDERGARTEN

-Registration for2024-25 Kindergarten starts **March 1st.** Lottery Window for 2024-25 Elementary School is from **February 15 to March 15, 2024.**
+Registration for 2024-25 Kindergarten starts **March 1st.** Lottery Window for 2024-25 Elementary School is from **February 15 to March 15, 2024.**

 [Register for Kindergarten](https://www.pps.net/kinderenroll)

 ## MEET YOUR COMMUNITY

+Sibling Storytime at the library?
 Fall ice cream social?
 New family breakfast?
 Other meet and greet events?
 Contact person to join Kinder facebook page.
 PTA facebook and IG links

 ## GET INVOLVED WITH PTA

 Getting involved in Creston PTA is a great way to get to know your community and make new friends!
 Come to a community meeting, join a committee that aligns with your interests, or volunteer.
-Check out the VOLUNTEER INTEREST FORM or email volunteercoordinator@crestonschoolpta.org to find out how you can get involved!
+Check out our volunteer page or email volunteercoordinator@crestonschoolpta.org to find out how you can get involved!

 ## NEW FAMILY FAQ?